 When Clear Language Still Gets It Wrong

 Trust documents are drafted by humans, and humans make mistakes.
-A wrong account number, a misidentified beneficiary, a tax provision that contradicts the settlor's stated goals.
-Traditionally, courts were reluctant to rewrite trust language that seemed unambiguous.
-This statute changes that approach.
+A wrong account number, a misidentified beneficiary, or a tax provision that contradicts the settlor's stated goals can all create problems.
+Traditionally, courts were reluctant to rewrite trust language that seemed clear.
+This statute changes that approach by allowing reformation when the written terms miss the mark.

 The court may reform the terms of a trust, even if unambiguous, to conform the terms to the settlor's intention if it is proved by clear and convincing evidence that both the settlor's intent and the terms of the trust were affected by a mistake of fact or law, whether in expression or inducement.

-This statute gives families a path to fix those problems through the court rather than living with the consequences of a drafting error.
-It is an important safety net, but it requires solid documentation.
+This statute gives families a path to fix those problems through the court.
+It requires solid documentation.
 Letters, emails, meeting notes, and testimony from the attorney who drafted the trust can all serve as evidence of what the settlor actually intended.